-From June 3 to October 16, 2022, responsible alcohol consumption was allowed in 22 parks across the city, as part of a pilot program to understand how people consume alcohol legally in our parks.
+Responsible alcohol consumption is allowed in 22 parks across the city, as part of a pilot program to understand how people consume alcohol legally in our parks.

 Parks where drinking is allowed

-Public consumption of alcohol was allowed at these parks between the hours of 11am and 9pm daily, from June 3 to October 16, 2022:
+Public consumption of alcohol is allowed at these parks between the hours of 11am and 9pm daily, from June 3 to October 16, 2022:

 - Collingwood Park